YouTube TV is Google’s answer to a TV streaming service and it’s available to everyone who lives in the United States.

-For far too long, cable contracts have locked us in to horribly long agreements that bundle things we don't use (cough, home phones) and channels we don't watch, all so they can maintain their bottom line.
+For far too long now cable contracts have locked us into horribly long agreements that bundle things into the package that we often don't use (like home phones), as well as channels we don't watch, all so they can maintain their bottom line.

-YouTube TV is a cable replacement, full stop, offering live TV to your phone, tablet and streaming device without a costly cable subscription and contract.
+There are many streaming services to choose from and YouTube TV is a cable replacement, full stop, offering live TV to your phone, tablet and streaming device without a costly subscription or never-ending contract.

 - Unsure if YouTube TV is the streaming service for you?
-Compare it with the rest on our best TV streaming services guide
+Compare it with the rest in our best TV streaming services guide

-It's a deal that feels too good to be true for those of us and while it has some problems of its own, it could one day put cable companies out of business.
+YouTube TV is a deal that feels too good to be true for anyone who always thought they’d need to keep cable alongside streaming services.
+So much so that it could one day put cable companies out of business.

-While cable-cutters are definitely on YouTube's radar, it's the so-called cord-nevers out there - those of us who have never paid for cable, and likely never will - that YouTube TV really speaks to.
-It's all the channels we've come to expect from our parent's house, but at a price we can actually afford.
+Interestingly, while cable-cutters are definitely on YouTube's radar, it's the so-called cord-nevers out there – those of us who have never paid for cable, and likely never will – that YouTube TV is bound to appeal to.
+It's all the channels we've come to expect from our parent's house, but at a price that’s affordable.

 Are you ready to cancel cable once and for all?
 Are you ready for dozens of channels streaming live wherever you are without the need for a cable box?
-If so, then pull up a seat and we'll give you the 411 on this game-changing new service.
+If so, then pull up a seat and we'll tell you everything you need to know about YouTube’s streaming service.

 Cut to the chase